Q:

 4. storage and handling

-• ethylbenzene: Ethylbenzene is flammable and should be stored in a direct sunlight and high temperature environment.
-Storage containers should be sealed and kept in a cool and dry place.
+ethylbenzene: Ethylbenzene is flammable and should be stored in a direct sunlight and high temperature ecological stability.
+But Storage containers should be sealed and kept in a cool and dry place.
+In particular Styrene styrene also needs to be stored in a cool, well-ventilated place, away from direct sunlight and high temperatures.
+Store away from flammable and explosive substances.
+And

 5. Comparison Table